ianmilliken/portfolio/content/work/marketplace_strategy_solutions/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <h3>Helping to capture new business with well structured content</h3>
+  <h3>Helping to capture new business with well-structured content</h3>
 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>Every page has a carefully crafted user journey to keep users engaged.
-CTA's, positive stats, and other alluring information stand out in the UI and have planned placement to capture each users attention at the right moment.</p>
+  <p>Every page has a carefully crafted user journey to keep visitors engaged.
+CTAs, positive stats, and other engaging content stand out in the UI and have planned placement to capture each user's attention at the right moment.</p>
 </c-revealer>

 <c-revealer>